KPR-V/THE-ANNOTATOR/README.md

 - Highlight Text: Select and highlight text on any web page.
 - Annotations: Add  notes to highlighted sections.
-- Save Annotations: Store your highlights and annotations for later reference.
 - User-friendly Interface: Intuitive design for ease of use.

 ## Installation